 That’s a great question.

 I also wanted to do something that didn’t involve changing diapers or playing cars.
-I’m an introvert who was perfectly happy being home all the time, but I really started to worry that I was turning into a hermit.
+I’m an introvert who was perfectly happy being home all the time, but I started to worry that I was turning into a hermit.

 And I didn’t want that.
 So I made myself be brave and bold and send a pitch.